Li Wangzhi: Biography

-In 1990, when Bo Yibo retired, Li moved into Zhongnanhai to live with his grandfather; he rarely saw his father, Bo Xilai, and barely associated with him during the latter's political heyday.
-In 1996, Li graduated from Peking University Law School with an LLB degree and in 2003 from Columbia University's School of International and Public Affairs with a master's degree in international affairs.
-He was then hired by Citigroup, before becoming a businessman, active in Dalian and Beijing.
-He founded an investment company named "Chong'er" and adopted the pseudonym "Xiaobai".
+Li graduated from Columbia in 2003 with a master's degree in international affairs.
+He was then hired by Citigroup Global Markets Asia Limited, before becoming a businessman, active in Dalian and Beijing.
+In late 2004, Li became a founding partner of the Lao Niu Foundation, a private foundation established by the Niu Gensheng family.
+After passing the PRC bar in 2005, he became a practicing lawyer affiliated with Zhong Jing Law Firm in Beijing.
+In 2007, Li founded an investment consultancy named "Chong'er," which was in close collaboration with Lao Niu Foundation, and adopted the pseudonym "Xiaobai".
 Historically, Chong'er, the son of Duke Xian of Jin during the Spring and Autumn period, fled his home after being persecuted by his father's concubine and her son, both of whom eventually died in court infighting and Chong'er returned to take power as Duke Wen of Jin.
 Xiaobai, the brother of Duke Xiang of Qi during the same era, also fled his home to avoid the chaos under his brother's rule.
 After Duke Xiang of Qi was assassinated by a minister, Xiaobai returned for the throne, becoming Duke Huan of Qi.
+In 2008, Li founded a company in Hong Kong together with Japan's Daito Kaiun Sangyo Co., Ltd. to invest in Dalian Snow Dragon Beef, a premium beef producer that went bankrupt in 2015.
+Since 2010, Li has been a partner at Hacheers Investment Co., Ltd., through which he has primarily invested in technology, real estate, consumer, and entertainment industries.

-In early 2007, Gu Kailai fainted at Bo Yibo's funeral, which Li Wangzhi also attended.
+In early 2007, Gu Kailai fainted at Bo Yibo's funeral, which Li also attended.
 Doctors later informed her that the cordyceps capsules she had been taking were poisoned by lead and mercury.
-Gu was convinced that Li Wangzhi poisoned her and reported to the Beijing police, only to be dismissed.
-In late 2007, Xu Ming recommended Wang Lijun to Gu to handle the case, which became known as "12/06 Special Case" as on December 6, 2007, Wang established a task force, which soon arrested Gu's driver and another staff member, both were detained in Shenyang for five years without trial and were only released after the Neil Heywood case came to light.
+Gu was convinced that Li poisoned her and reported the case to the Beijing police, only to be dismissed.
+In late 2007, Xu Ming, the bagman of the Bo family, recommended Wang Lijun to Gu to handle the case, which became known as "12/06 Special Case" as on December 6, 2007, Wang established a task force, which soon arrested Gu's driver and another staff member, both were detained in Shenyang for five years without trial and were only released after the Neil Heywood case came to light.
 In October 2011, Bo Xilai relayed Gu's suspicions that his eldest son had poisoned her to Li Danyu's older brother, Li Xiaoxue, who is married to Gu's older sister.
 Li Xiaoxue dismissed the suspicions, and Bo was reassured.
 Both Li Danyu and her son denied the allegations of poisoning Gu.